ceford/cefjdemos-data-jdm-help-en/articles/glossary/glossary.md

 <!-- Filename: Help4.x:Glossary / Display title: Glossary -->

 The Joomla!
-Glossary is helpful for learning common terms used in Joomla! tutorials, help screens and advanced documentation.
+Glossary is helpful for explaining common terms used in Joomla! tutorials, help screens and advanced documentation.

 ## Access Control List